Chinese Water Torture Cell: Modern interpretations

 Several magicians and escape artists have performed the escape since Houdini, among them Al Marks (1940s, using a steel tank with no window), Dill-Russel and Norman Bigelow.

 In the 1950s, magician Leo Irby performed the escape for You Asked for It.

 In 1975, magician Doug Henning (b.
 1948 — d.
 2000) performed a version of the Water Torture Cell during his first live television special on NBC.
 In his version, a twist ending revealed the magician to be one of the hooded ax-wielding assistants standing beside the cell.

 In the Happy Days episode "The Magic Show" (original airdate December 5, 1978), magician James Randi is scheduled to perform the trick (referred to as "the milkcan escape"), which has supposedly been successfully performed only by three magicians (including Randi himself), as part of a magic show at a charity function, but he inadvertently drinks alcohol and becomes too intoxicated to do so.
 The Fonz takes over Randi's act and performs admirably, but the audience insists on seeing the milkcan escape.
 Unwilling to fail the charity recipients, the Fonz enters the tank.
 By now, Randi has recovered and, horrified to learn the Fonz has been in the tank for nearly half a minute, insists he be released before he drowns, but the Fonz surprises everyone present by successfully escaping without assistance.
 According to the episode's opening credits, all magic tricks during the episode, including the milkcan escape, were performed without special effects.

 In the spring of 1980, John R. Hall (author, blogger, magician) (stage name Keoni - pronounced key-OH-nee) purchased a Chinese Water Torture Cell from Tony Spina of Tannen's Magic Shop (a magicians supply company in New York City) and performed the escape on 5 October 1980 for broadcast television's PM Magazine.
 The Chinese Water Torture Cell purchased by Keoni was represented by Tannen's as a duplicate of the cell constructed for Doug Henning's live television broadcast on NBC.
 Like Doug Henning's performance, Keoni's escape ended with a twist, when the curtain around the cell was lowered, the cell was empty and Keoni retook the stage by running from the back of the theaters and down the aisles back to the stage.

-In the 1980s, the English magician Paul Daniels reproduced the illusion for his television show, with his son Martin Daniels as the performer.
-This performance of the illusion was intended to be as near as possible to the original illusion, sourcing from photographs and plans of the original.
-The replica "Houdini Water Torture" escape, as seen on The Paul Daniels Magic Show, is now owned by of Merlins of Wakefield, who plan to exhibit it in a museum of magical props and memorabilia.

-Escape artist Steven Baker performed the Water Torture Cell for many years, including a performance on Dick Clark's LIVE Wednesday.